HRNet/HRNet-Semantic-Segmentation/README.md

 # High-resolution networks and Segmentation Transformer for Semantic Segmentation
 ## Branches
-- We rephrase the OCR approach as Segmentation Transformer [pdf](https://arxiv.org/pdf/1909.11065.pdf).
-We will provide the updated implementation soon.
 - This is the implementation for HRNet + OCR.
 - The PyTroch 1.1 version ia available [here](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/pytorch-v1.1).
 - The PyTroch 0.4.1 version is available [here](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/master).

 ## News
+- [2021/05/04] We rephrase the OCR approach as **Segmentation Transformer** [pdf](https://arxiv.org/pdf/1909.11065.pdf).
+We will provide the updated implementation soon.
 - [2021/02/16] Based on the [PaddleClas](https://github.com/PaddlePaddle/PaddleClas) ImageNet pretrained weights, we achieve **83.22%** on Cityscapes val, **59.62%** on PASCAL-Context val (**new SOTA**), **45.20%** on COCO-Stuff val (**new SOTA**), **58.21%** on LIP val and  **47.98%** on ADE20K val.
 Please checkout [openseg.pytorch](https://github.com/openseg-group/openseg.pytorch/tree/pytorch-1.7) for more details.
 - [2020/08/16] [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) has supported our HRNet + OCR.
 - [2020/07/20] The researchers from AInnovation have achieved **Rank#1** on [ADE20K Leaderboard](http://sceneparsing.csail.mit.edu/) via training our HRNet + OCR with a semi-supervised learning scheme.
 More details are in their [Technical Report](https://arxiv.org/pdf/2007.10591.pdf).